Stressed? Let's Get it Addressed

 We often hear, “I’m too busy to take time out to relax.”
 Unfortunately, this way of thinking can add to the negative cycle of stress.

 Although you might not feel that you’ve got time to do the things you need to do (let alone the things you want to do) managing your day to day mood is an important part of managing stress.
 Taking time to recharge (by relaxing, doing enjoyable things or having fun) will help you manage your demands more effectively, and maintain your mental and physical health.
-It is important to be proactive in planning and taking breaks, rather than waiting before you become overwhelmed.
-Remember that time out for yourself is not selfish, and in fact we need to take time to care for ourselves in order to continue to be there for others, whether this is for friends, family, work, or otherwise.
-We can recharge in small ways each day.

-Here are some ways to recharge:
+Here are some ways to recharge with Active Coping Skills:

 - Regular physical exercise